Q&A: The Critical Condition of Rural Health Part 1

 The things I mentioned earlier: routine checkups, physician office visits, things like that, those are the things that rural and community hospitals are good at.
 Thinking again about the definition of population health—rural hospitals are perfectly aligned for that.
 Keeping people healthy, not high-end interventions.
 We need a payment model that aligns with those strengths.

-MEDHOST: Where do you think we are on getting closer to placing a larger emphasis on a payment model that aligns better with preventive care?
+MEDHOST: Where are we in terms of getting closer to placing a larger emphasis on a payment model that aligns better with preventive care?

 Tim: When you see what is invested in public health, screenings, and health and wellness, as opposed to investing in the high-end treatments, we’re clearly going down that road.
 How to pay that, and how that model will work is interesting.